-variable_name is the name of the variable whereas
+var keyword is followed by the name of the variable to create (denoted as

 The first part in this statement, i.e.